 The Java Assignment operators are used to assign the values to the declared variables.
-Equals ( = ) operator is the most commonly used assignment operator in Java.
+The equals ( = ) operator is the most commonly used Java assignment operator.
 For example:

 int i = 25;

-The table below displays all the assignment operators present in the Java programming language.
+The table below displays all the assignment operators in the Java programming language.

 Java Assignment Operators example

-In this Java Program, We are using two integer variables a and Sum.
-Next, we are going to use these two variables to show the working functionality of all the Assignment Operators in Java Programming Language
+In this Java Program, we use two integer variables, a and Sum.
+Next, we will use these two variables to show the working functionality of all the Java Assignment Operators.

 System.out.format(" Value of Sum = %d \n", Sum += a );